-Following the departure of PenAir in August 2017, City Officials and community leaders wasted no time in organizing and identifying a possible replacement scheduled passenger air carrier to service the Klamath Basin.
-On September 12th, a group from Klamath Falls traveled to and met with representatives from SkyWest Airlines, based in St. George, Utah.
-The meeting was initiated and facilitated by Mead-Hunt, an aviation consulting group with deep experience in the Pacific Northwest’s aviation sector.
+City Officials and community leaders continue efforts to restore air service to the Klamath Basin.
+On Wednesday, September 19th, a group from Klamath met with representatives from SkyWest Airlines, based in St. George, Utah.
+The meeting was initiated and facilitated by Mead & Hunt, an aviation consulting group with experience in the Pacific Northwest’s aviation sector.

 Jim Chadderdon, Executive Director – Discover Klamath Visitor & Convention Bureau said: “At $150M in annual inbound revenues to the Klamath Basin, tourism is a key economic driver.
 Having passenger air service is critical to our community’s ability to continue expanding our tourism footprint which allows the leisure traveler access to Klamath’s recreational and cultural attractions including Crater Lake, Lava Beds and so much more”.

-Press release from The City of Klamath Falls
+Press release provided from the City of Klamath Falls.